 Best Foods for Heart Health: A Complete Guide

-Maintaining a heart-healthy diet is one of the most effective ways to reduce the risk of heart disease and keep your cardiovascular system strong.
+It is worth noting that following a heart-healthy diet is one of the most effective ways to reduce the risk of heart disease and keep your cardiovascular system strong.
 A diet rich in nutrient-dense, heart-friendly foods can help lower cholesterol, reduce inflammation, and manage blood pressure.

 1. Fatty Fish